-Oil does not penetrate readily into the body of granite paving, but if oil is spilt on the paving the spillage should be removed promptly with an absorbent material.
-After soaking up the majority of small spills, prompt washing with a prop solution should remove the stain.
-Steam cleaning can be used on paving to remove more extensive or stubborn stains, but if this is unsuccessful, an emulsifying degreasing agent should be employed.
+Oil does not penetrate readily into the body of clay paviors, but if oil is split on the paving the spillage should be removed promptly with an absorbent material, such as paper towelling.
+The towelling should be used to soak, rather than wipe up the oil.
+The latter course of action may spread the contamination over a greater area of paving.
+After soaking up the majority of small spills, prompt washing with a strong detergent and hot water solution should remove the stain.
+Steam cleaning can be used on clay paviors to remove more extensive or stubborn stains but, if this is unsuccessful, an emulsifying degreasing agent should also be employed.
 Brush the cleaner onto the affected area and then wash the emulsified oil away with plenty of water.
-Neither hot water, steam cleaning nor emulsifying agents will affect the colour of the paving.
+Neither hot water, steam cleaning or emulsifying agents will affect the colour of the paviors.